-Birthstones have existed across cultures throughout history.
-Often, these were attributed to significant aspects of a particular society, such as religion or custom.
-Modern times reflect these themes as well, as groups have updated these symbolic stones to reflect current tastes, thoughts, and trends.
-Join us as we examine the nature of the July birthstone.
+Birthstones have existed across history.
+Often, these represent significant aspects of society, such as religion or custom.
+Modern times reflect this theme, as we update stones to reflect current tastes and trends.
+Join us as we examine the July birthstone.

 The glowing Ruby should adorn

 – Traditional Birthstone Poem

 Ruby is a variety of corundum, one of the most desirable gemstones available today.
 With a captivating red hue, this stone represents the sun.
 Symbolic of undying love, this gem creates a compelling gift.

 Rubies come in a variety of shades, from crimson to blood-red.
 Mining for this stone occurs around the world, in places such as Africa and Myanmar.
 Since 1912, ruby is the modern July birthstone.

 Consider these stunning varieties of ruby.

 - Burmese Ruby: Long considered the best example of ruby; these stones captivate with their life-affirming reds.

 - Star Ruby: Valued for the sharpness of its star effect and intensity of color, a blush shade reveals the finest stars and this gem is available in hues ranging from bright pink to dark rose.

 - Mundarara Ruby: Expect this ruby to exhibit a robust red to purplish red in the best stones.